 When pitching a blockchain solution, focus on the problem that you want to resolve.
 Ask yourself these questions:

 - Are there multiple parties involved in exchanging information via a system?

-- Do these parties have any conflict or competing for interests (for example, in a supply chain, the wholesale retailer wants to ship as many products as possible.
-Whereas, the courier would prioritize speed of delivery over quantity).
+- Do these parties have any conflict or competing interests (for example, in a supply chain, the wholesale retailer wants to ship as many products as possible.
+Whereas, whereas the courier would prioritize speed of delivery over quantity)?